roeegro/SwimFix/client/User-Guide.md

 ### Add Test
 The following mechanism allows admin to manually annotate videos and save their annotation as csv and compare it to the OpenPose library performance.
-The manual to the test adding interface:
+The manual to the test adding interface:<br>
 ------------Test Generator Guide--------
 Installation:
 1. You must have Python3 installed